 Our essential partnership with the OFB network of Regional Food Banks makes it possible to bring food where it is needed most – from metropolitan centers to the most remote corners of Oregon. in FY 2012-13, the OFB network secured more than 86.3M pounds of food and distributed over 1,109,000 emergency food boxes to individuals and families in need.

-We received trememdous community support
+We received tremendous community support

 Donations of food, funds, time and talent make our work to fight hunger possible.
-Please check back, our donor lists for FY 2012-13 will be posted online soon.